Pungyeon/clean-go-article/proposal.md

 }
 ```

 The above function ensures, that the `NullWriter` struct implements the `Writer` interface.
-If we were to delete the `Write` method for the `NullWriter` we would get a compile error, where we to try and build the solution.
-This is a good way of ensuring our code behaves in the way that we expect and we can use the compiler as a safety net to ensure that we aren't producing invalid code.
+If we were to delete the `Write` method for the `NullWriter` we would get a compilation error, were we to try and build the solution.
+This is a good way of ensuring our code behaves in the way that we expect and that we can use the compiler as a safety net to ensure that we aren't producing invalid code.

 There is another way of trying to be more explicit about which interfaces a given struct implements.
-However, this method is, achieves the opposite of what we wish to achieve.
+However, this method achieves the opposite of what we wish to achieve.
 The method being, using embedded interfaces, as a struct property.

 <center style="font-style: italic">"Wait what?" - Presumably most people</center>